ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ## High-Level Architecture

-The DR Automation for PowerVS system is hosted in IBM data centers, separate from the IBM Cloud environment, with isolated networks and dedicated storage solutions.
-With this system, users can automate disaster recovery (DR) processes, ensuring fast and reliable recovery of workloads in the event of failures.
+The **DR Automation for PowerVS** system operates within IBM data centers, isolated from the core IBM Cloud environment.
+Utilizing dedicated networks and direct-attached storage ensures secure, high-performance disaster recovery (DR) capabilities tailored for fast, reliable workload recovery.

-The **IBM Cloud Service Framework** plays a central role in DR Automation for PowerVS, enabling customers to select DR services from the IBM Cloud Catalog and provide deployment details.
-The **Resource Management Controller (RMC)** manages provisioning, image import, and VM configuration, while maintaining security and compliance through stringent controls.
-This architecture also includes components such as **Activity Tracker**, **Cloud Object Storage**, and **Key Management** to enhance security, auditability, and resilience.
+Central to this architecture is the **Service Broker**, which manages compute, storage, and network resources to streamline and automate DR processes.
+It simplifies recovery setup, enabling customers to quickly deploy and manage DR services through an intuitive interface.

+The **Orchestrator (KSYS)** is crucial in coordinating DR workflows, ensuring Virtual Machines (VMs) are brought online in the correct order during recovery.
+This automation minimizes downtime and data loss, helping organizations confidently meet their **Recovery Time Objectives (RTOs)** and **Recovery Point Objectives (RPOs)**.

+This setup provides a secure, seamless DR solution that integrates with your production environment, enabling smooth failover and failback to maintain business continuity in case of unexpected events.

 ---